KellerJordan/modded-nanogpt/README.md

 ./run.sh
 ```

-The result will be a transformer with 124M active parameters trained for 1393 steps on 0.73B tokens of Fineweb [1], achieving ~3.2785 mean validation loss (with 0.002 inter-run stddev).

 **Note: torch.compile will take around 5 minutes the first time you run the code.**

 ## Alternative: Running with Docker (recommended for timing)